 My mentor walked into my classroom in the middle of the school year and asked, “What happened?”
 She was referring to the classroom climate that had clearly eroded.
 I was frustrated and angry about student behavior.
 She pointed out that my class was not the upbeat, positive place she witnessed in September.

-Classrooms are complex ecosystems which are immune to quick fix mandates.
 The narrow, yet very important focus of increasing student achievement must be expanded to include the conditions that affect the way in which classrooms operate.
 Critical to the success of schooling in urban settings is the emphasis on increasing the retention of teachers and reducing the numbers of student referrals and suspensions—two factors that plague the success of students in urban schools.